jqueryscript/ChatGPT-Resources/README.md

 - [awesome-chatgpt-suggestions](https://github.com/aminblm/awesome-chatgpt-suggestions) - List of prompts for chatGPT for various assistances with tasks.
 - [ChatGPT-Prompts-In-50Languages](https://github.com/TarrySingh/ChatGPT-Prompts-In-50Languages) - Awesome ChatGPT Prompt in 50 Languages.
 - [ChatGPT-Prompts](https://github.com/PrathamKumar14/ChatGPT-Prompts) - AI is taking over slowly.
 Here are some use ChatGPT/API prompts that help you unlock 100% of your productivity.
+- [chatgpt-prompts](https://github.com/pacholoamit/chatgpt-prompts) - A collection of 140+ amazing and useful prompts for GPT-3
+- [ChatGPT3-Free-Prompt-List](https://github.com/mattnigh/ChatGPT3-Free-Prompt-List) - Guide and framework for creating ChatGPT3 Prompts.

 ## Misc
 - [chatgpt-python](https://github.com/labteral/chatgpt-python) - Unofficial Python SDK for OpenAI's ChatGPT.